TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/Index.rst

 .. _The-Blog-Example:

-A journey through the Blog Example
+A journey Through the Blog Example
 ==================================

 .. attention::